Professional wrestling: Evolution of regional cartels

 The first major promoter cartel emerged on the East Coast, although up to that point, wrestling's heartland had been in the Midwest.
-Notable members of this cartel included Jack Curley, Lou Daro, Paul Bowser and Tom and Tony Packs.
+Notable members of this cartel included Jack Curley, Lou Daro, Paul Bowser, and Tom and Tony Packs.
 The promoters colluded to solve a number of problems that hurt their profits.
 Firstly, they could force their wrestlers to perform for less money.
 As the cartel grew, there were fewer independent promoters where independent wrestlers could find work, and many were forced to sign a contract with the cartel to receive steady work.
 The contracts forbade them from performing at independent venues.
 A wrestler who refused to play by the cartel's rules was barred from performing at its venues.
 A second goal of the wrestling cartels was to establish an authority to decide who was the "world champion".
-Before the cartels, there were multiple wrestlers in the US simultaneously calling themselves the "world champion", and this sapped public enthusiasm for professional wrestling.
+Before the cartels, there were multiple wrestlers in the U.S. simultaneously calling themselves the "world champion", and this sapped public enthusiasm for professional wrestling.
 Likewise, the cartel could agree on a common set of match rules that the fans could keep track of.
 The issue over who got to be the champion and who controlled said champion was a major point of contention among the members of wrestling cartels as the champion drew big crowds wherever he performed, and this would occasionally lead to schisms.
 By 1925, this cartel had divided the country up into territories which were the exclusive domains of specific promoters.
 This system of territories endured until Vince McMahon drove the fragmented cartels out of the market in the 1980s.
 This cartel fractured in 1929 after one of its members, Paul Bowser, bribed Ed "Strangler" Lewis to lose his championship in a match against Gus Sonnenberg in January 1929.

-Bowser then broke away to form his own cartel, the Boston-based American Wrestling Association, in September 1930, declaring Sonnenberg as AWA champion.
+Bowser then broke away to form his own cartel, the Boston-based American Wrestling Association, in September 1930, declaring Sonnenberg as AWA World Heavyweight Championship.
 Curley reacted to this move by convincing the National Boxing Association to form the National Wrestling Association, which in turn crowned a champion that Curley put forth: Dick Shikat.
 In 1948, several promoters from across the country came together to form the National Wrestling Alliance (NWA); Bowser's AWA would join the following year.
 The NWA recognized one "world champion", voted on by its members, but allowed member promoters to crown their own local champions in their territories.
 If a member poached wrestlers from another member, or held matches in another member's territory, they risked being ejected from the NWA, at which point his territory became fair game for everyone.
 The NWA would blacklist wrestlers who worked for independent promoters or who publicly criticized an NWA promoter or who did not throw a match on command.
 If an independent promoter tried to establish himself in a certain area, the NWA would send their star performers to perform for the local NWA promoter to draw the customers away from the independent.